zerofpa/videoeditor/README.md

     - FFmpeg: For handling video and audio file operations.
     - Django/Flask: For creating a web-based user interface.
     - React/Angular: For a more interactive front-end user experience.

+Example Workflow:

+    - User Uploads Video: The user uploads a video file through the web interface.
+    - Scene Detection: The system detects different scenes in the video.
+    - Object and Face Detection: The system identifies and tracks objects and faces.
+    - Audio Analysis: The system analyzes the audio track for beats, speech, and other elements.
+    - Automated Editing: The AI applies editing rules to create a polished video.
+    - User Adjustments: The user can review and adjust the edits through the interface.
+    - Export: The final edited video is exported and made available for download.